 I was recently asked for a recommendation of a GED course so I went on a shopping spree.
 I learned about several GED programs but so far, the best is Covcell GED prep.
 It’s effective, it’s designed with simplicity, it’s for adults (not some stupid cartoon).
 Here are the details.

 Let’s start with general information about the GED test.
-When passing the GED test, you receive a credential that takes the place of a high school diploma.
+When passing the GED test (actually four independent tests), you receive a credential that takes the place of a high school diploma.
 It is the equivalent of earning your high school diploma.

 While you cannot take the GED online, you may very well take an online course to pass the GED.
 Taking a good GED preparation course can help you pass the test in one try.
 This will save you a tremendous amount of time, money, and stress.

-Additionally, taking an online GED preparation course means you can study during your free time instead of taking time off from work, while commuting or trying to retain information when you’re tired.
+Additionally, taking an online GED prep course means you can study during your free time instead of taking time off from work while commuting or trying to retain information when you’re tired.
 You can learn and study when it suits you best.